-The cold breeze, at their backs since they began their trek, was turning harsh and bitter with the sun's desent, now blasting out of the north in frosty squalls that blew snow into the crevices of Dimitri's clothes.
-Shivering, he continued to watch Anya march through snowbank after snowbank, always yards ahead of them, his resentment the only thing keeping him warm enough to keep walking.
+The cold breeze at their backs since they began their trek had turned harsh and bitter with the sun's descent, now blasting out of the north in frosty squalls that blew snow into the crevices of Dimitri's clothes.
+Shivering, he continued to watch Anya march through snowbank after snowbank, always yards ahead of them, his resentment the only thing keeping him warm enough to keep going.

 Dimitri gave up trying to talk to her an hour ago.
-Once she had finished gloating, she refused to respond to anything he said or did to get a rise out of her, defiantly maintaining the breakneck pace that kept her so far ahead Dimitri would have had to yell to be heard.
+Once she had finished gloating, she refused to respond to anything he said or did to get some response out of her, defiantly maintaining a breakneck pace that kept her so far ahead Dimitri would have had to yell to be heard.
 So he fell back, stewing in his general displeasure with the entire situation.

 Once again, Dimitri gave into the compulsion to let his fingertips graze the nubbed surface of the Romanov jewelry box nestled against his chest.
 He never trusted its safety to a suitcase; its importance - to their grand plan, to his future - was too great.
 He never let it out of his sight and never would, not until the day he placed it in the aged hands of the Dowager Empress herself.